 Board of Directors

-He joined Wind River from Microsoft, where he most recently served as the corporate vice president for cloud and AI business development.
-At Microsoft, he led a team creating partnerships that enable the digital transformation of customers and partners across a range of industries including: connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.
+He joined Wind River from Microsoft, where he last served as the corporate vice president for cloud and AI business development.
+At Microsoft, he led a team creating partnerships that enabled the digital transformation of customers and partners across a range of industries including connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.

 Joseph Lacob has served as a director of Align Technology since August 1997 and was a partner of Kleiner Perkins Caufield & Byers (KPCB), a venture capital firm from1987 to 2018.
 In 2011, Mr. Lacob acquired The Golden State Warriors of the National Basketball Association.
 He is currently the Governor, Co-Executive Chairman and CEO of the Warriors.
 Prior to joining KPCB in 1987, Mr. Lacob was an executive with Cetus Corporation (now Chiron), FHP International, a health maintenance organization (HMO), and the management consulting firm of Booz, Allen & Hamilton.
 Since joining KPCB in 1987, Mr. Lacob has been closely involved with KPCB's investments in more than 50 life science companies, including the startup or incubation of a dozen ventures, and with KPCB's medical technology practice, which includes more than 30 therapeutic and diagnostic medical device companies.
 He was previously on the board of directors of Orexigen Therapeutics, a biopharmaceutical company focused on the development of pharmaceutical product candidates for the treatment of obesity.
 He serves on the board of NeuroPace, a medical device company specializing in the treatment of adults with drug-resistant focal epilepsy.
 Mr. Lacob received his B.S. degree in Biological Sciences from the University of California at Irvine, his master’s degree in public health from the University of California at Los Angeles and his M.B.A. from Stanford University